thekevinscott/thekevinscott/content/articles/2017/deep-learning-crypto-pc-1-hardware/index.md

 url: "/deep-learning-cryptocurrency-pc-1-hardware/"
 tags: ["artificial intelligence", "deep learning", "machine learning", "cryptocurrencies", "bitcoin"]
 title: "Building a Deep Learning / Cryptocurrency PC (#1): The Hardware"
+summary: "Part 1 of my experience building a Deep Learning PC"
 ---

 <span class="dropcap">A</span>mong the buzzwords in the tech world of 2017, two tower above the rest: **deep